 “Change is a key element of our evolution, and change often requires a revolution in our own lives.”

 I’ve been contemplating change for quite some time.
-I’ve dabbled in studies of change, I have read books that assist me in my practice to help my clients.
+I’ve dabbled in studies of change, I’ve read books that assist me in my practice to help my clients.
 I’ve made changes in my own lifestyle and continue to do so.
-I’ve resisted change, I have called for change and I have changed, and still, change is difficult.
+I’ve resisted change, I have called for change, and I have changed, and still, change is difficult.
 Change is a key element of our evolution, and change often requires a revolution in our own lives.

 “How do we get from acknowledging the need for change to taking action?
 This is probably the most complex issue we face in diet and lifestyle change. ”

 As I go through life, I recognize the power of healthy habits, yet things are always changing around me, and I am often aware of my need to adapt.
 How can we cultivate adaptability and create healthy habits at the same time?
 I believe that self-awareness is critical to our own ability to adapt, and it can be cultivated.
 Discovering intrinsic motivation toward change happens for most people when they realize that their current behaviors are at odds with their goals.
-In the Transtheoretical Model (TTM) of Change, this is often called PRECONTEMPLATION, the first stage of change.
-In my practice, I meet people in this stage when I receive inquiries about nutrition consultation or fitness classes.
-They recognize a problem that needs to be solved and this is why they call me.
-Unfortunately, I will never hear from some these people again.
-They are just thinking about making change they are not ready to take action.
+In the Transtheoretical Model (TTM) of Change, this is often called PRECONTEMPLATION.

-In my next article in this series, I will talk about the last two stages of change.
+In Part 2 of this series, I will share about the last two stages of change.
 Change is coming!